 Solar Space Heating & Cooling

-Perhaps the simplest method of using solar energy, you can implement it in your home today!
+Perhaps the simplest method of using solar power, you can implement it in your home today!
 Just by strategically opening and closing your curtains and windows to heat and cool your home, you have created a passive solar home.
 You’re using the heat of the sun to regulate your home’s climate without the use of electricity.

 You can create an active solar home, but that requires additional equipment.
 To truly save on heating costs, you’d need rooftop solar collectors, black boxes that absorb sunlight and trap heat, to distribute heat throughout the house.